Juanancg/UpdatingOnAir/README.md

 * The code of TCPConnection and TCPClient could be refactored using OOP and Inheritance.

 * Use googletest for unit testing the code.
-I have tested a lot of functional cases, but with unit tests it should be more maintanable for future improvements.
+I have tested a lot of functional cases, but with unit tests it should be more maintainable for future improvements.

 ## References